ADMISSION TO THE CERTIFICATE PROGRAM

 - Completion of online UMMC admission application.

-- Fingerprint card to facilitate a background check (visit https://www.nbinformation.com/locations/ for help with fingerprinting).
+- Two completed fingerprint cards to facilitate a background check (visit https://www.nbinformation.com/locations/ for help with fingerprinting).

 - Official transcripts from all colleges/universities attended.

 Admission to the Graduate Certificate Program is based on fulfillment of the general requirements below, without regard to race, color, religion, sex, age, disability, marital status, national origin, sexual orientation, genetic information, or veteran status.
 A student with a baccalaureate degree from an accredited institution may apply for the Certificate Program.

 If your bachelor’s degree is not in a related field, you may be required to meet additional prerequisites for the Program, and these may be determined by contacting the program director, Dr. Bettye S. Hennington.